 One of the most beautiful places I have visited in the South of France is Albi.
-This lovely city in the Tarn department, is just 80 kilometres from Toulouse, making it an ideal day trip if you don’t have time to stay longer.
+This lovely city in the Tarn department, is just 80 kilometers from Toulouse, making it an ideal day trip if you don’t have time to stay longer.

 A walk around Albi’s Old Town is a real-life history lesson with the magnificent Ste-Cecile Cathedral dating back to the 13th century.
-The UNESCO World Heritage listed building has a 78-metre tall bell tower which can be seen from all over the city as well as a stunning interior.
+The UNESCO World Heritage listed building has a 78-meter tall bell tower which can be seen from all over the city as well as a stunning interior.

-Nearby, the Berbie Palace, another 13th century construction, is home to the Tourist Office, the Toulouse-Lautrec Museum and the magnificent palace gardens.
+Nearby, the Berbie Palace, another 13th-century construction, is home to the Tourist Office, the Toulouse-Lautrec Museum and the magnificent palace gardens.
 The Palace Gardens are modeled after the gardens at Versailles and overlook the River Tarn.